 2. We want to feel we know the person writing the blog, no matter what type of blog it is.
 Think about this one for a bit.
 If someone is writing a “make money” blog, which a lot of people do, what is it that separates them from everyone else?
 Why are there only a few people making it big with those types of blogs and so many others are failing?
 For that matter, what separates those blogs that make money, regardless of niche, from all the others?

 It’s that we get to know these people, and through their writing we start to trust them.
 But you can’t learn anything about a person that won’t share themselves with you, and thus you won’t buy from them either.

 3. How else can you convince people to buy anything from you without talking about yourself from time to time?
-Our friend Sire talks about himself all the time when he’s pushing the latest product on his blog.
+Our friend Peter talks about himself all the time when he’s pushing the latest product on his blog or YouTube channel.
 He’s not telling you what’s going on in his life, per se, but what brought him to this new product, why he likes it, and why he thinks you’ll like it as well.
 In between those posts, he tells some stories here and there, including his popular Friday Funnies series.
 That’s because you can’t sell all the time; do that and people will stay away because no one wants to be sold to 24/7.

 5. It’s your blog.
 That means you’re responsible for every aspect of it.
 Why did you create your blog to begin with?
 If it has no personality, who will care about it but you?
 It’s up to you to promote, to talk to people, to write at least a portion of the content, and if there’s nothing of you in it then what’s the point?
 You’d better talk about yourself from time to time, or at least allude to yourself, to let people know there’s a real person with real feelings, real personality and real talent writing that blog.
 Without that, who cares?